-- We attend, exhibit, and present at top scientific meetings such as the American Society of Mass Spectrometry (ASMS) and both the US and International meetings of the Human Proteome Organization (HUPO).
+- 1. We attend, exhibit, and present at top scientific meetings such as the American Society of Mass Spectrometry (ASMS) and both the US and International meetings of the Human Proteome Organization (HUPO).
 These meetings are an opportunity to present our technology and to showcase our products to scientists who require sample preparation in their research studies. - 2.
 Routine and timely "blast" emails to scientists in our database.
 Topics include new PCT-related publications, announcements of meetings, product advertisements, and a quarterly newsletter.
 The database we use is proprietary, as it has been built from attending scientific meetings and searching the internet for relevant publications and contact information.
 Pardot Marketing automation software is utilized for routing email campaigns, allowing us to measure customer engagement with our landing pages, articles and emails. - 3.
 We manage our database with SalesForce, a state-of-the-art Customer Relationship Management (CRM) system.
 Through SalesForce, we employ the marketing automation software Pardot to manage our email blasts.
 Pardot enables us to assess open rates, levels of interest, and to create automatic and constant contact with potential clients. - 4.
 We use social media platforms like LinkedIn, Twitter and Facebook to broadcast publications, webinars, our presence at scientific meetings, and press releases.
-Social media enables us to easily reach scientists world-wide. - We significantly upgraded our website.
+We employ LeadForensics and SRAX to amplify our targeting and social media efforts.
+Social media enables us to easily reach scientists world-wide. - 5.
+We significantly upgraded our website.
 The upgraded website contains a state-of-the art search engine that enables researchers to rapidly find PCT-related publications and products. - 6.
-The website contains product information published articles, and videos of our products to foster engagement, product interest, leads, order placement, and learning. - 7.
+The website contains product information, published articles, and videos of our products to foster engagement, product interest, leads, order placement, and learning. - 7.
 Our scientists regularly present their findings and discuss our products at scientific sessions at regional, national, and international scientific conferences, and at corporate, government, and academic laboratories. - 8.
 In addition to electronic advertising, we have used and will continue to use print media to showcase our products.

-In 2020, we plan to expand our Marketing team to support these and additional initiatives.
+In 2021, we plan to expand our Sales and Marketing team, in order to support these efforts.

-d.
+c.
 Foreign Distribution Network

-Currently, we have distribution arrangements covering China, Poland, South Korea and 24 countries in Europe, and Japan.
+We have previously established distribution arrangements covering China, Poland, South Korea, Japan, and 24 countries in Western Europe.

-In May of 2014, we entered into a three-year distribution agreement with Powertech Technology Co, Ltd., of China, pursuant to which we were granted Powertech Technology exclusive distribution rights to all of our PCT products in China.
-This agreement expired in 2019 and we are in renewal discussions.
+In May of 2014, we entered into a three-year distribution agreement with Powertech Technology Co, Ltd., of China, pursuant to which we granted Powertech Technology exclusive distribution rights to all of our PCT products in China.
+This agreement expired in 2019.
+We continue to maintain a distribution relationship with Powertech and are in contract renewal discussions.

 In February 2016, we entered into a three-year distribution agreement with Bioanalytic of Poland, pursuant to which PBI granted Bioanalytic exclusive distribution rights to all of our PCT products in Poland.
-This agreement expired in 2019 and we are in renewal discussions.
+This agreement expired in 2019.
+We continue to maintain a distribution relationship with Bioanalytic and are in contract renewal discussions.

 In September of 2016, we entered into a three-year distribution agreement with Vita Co. of Japan, pursuant to which we granted Vita Co. exclusive distribution rights to all of our PCT products in Japan.
-This agreement expired in 2019 and we are in renewal discussions.
+This agreement expired in 2019.
+We continue to maintain a distribution relationship with Vita and are in contract renewal discussions.